Siddharth2207/rain-deploy-scripts/README.md

 Where arguments for the script are:

 - `--from, -f <network name>` : Network name of originating network.
-Any of ["goerli","snowtrace","mumbai","sepolia","polygon","avalanche"].
+Any of ["goerli","fuji","mumbai","sepolia","polygon","avalanche"].
 Usally this will be a test network.
-- `--to, -t <network name>` : Network name of target network where new contract is to be deployed.Any of ["goerli","snowtrace","mumbai","sepolia","polygon","avalanche"].
+- `--to, -t <network name>` : Network name of target network where new contract is to be deployed.Any of ["goerli","fuji","mumbai","sepolia","polygon","avalanche"].
 Usally this will be a main network for a chain.

 Wait for all the contracts to be deployed and verified.